Gallmond/coffee-near-me/README.md

 nave from home to marker!!!

 ## TODO Quality Of Life
+- New marker form should be more natural language, ie "A flat white costs `1.23` at `shop name` notes: `blah`"
 - The new marker form should be submitted on enter press, and closed on esc press
 - On load, the map should be zoomed out enough to contain all markers